niolabs/docs/docs/installation/nio/rasp.md

 # Installing nio on a <span class="allow-caps">Raspberry Pi</span>

+The easiest installation method is to run [this script](https://github.com/niolabs/nio_install) by following the instructions in the README of that github repository.
+This is recommended for most users and/or fresh [Raspbian images](https://www.raspberrypi.org/downloads/raspbian/).
+Otherwise, if you have an existing environment set up on your Pi, follow the instructions below.

 > **[info] <span class="allow-caps">Raspbian</span> System Requirements**
 >
 > **GCC** or similar C compiler<br />